Nick-Adams-81/node-api-project/README.md

 # Spoofle
-## This is a spoof of google, you can search for anythiong on the web just by typiung in what you want to find.
+## This is a spoof of google, you can search for anything on the web just by typing in what you want to find.

 ## System requirements
 - [Latest LTS version of Node]("https://nodejs.org/en/download")